A Lesson to Learn: SNDL Inc. (SNDL)

 SNDL’s Market Performance

-SNDL stocks went up by 2.68% for the week, with a monthly drop of -14.18% and a quarterly performance of -33.74%, while its annual performance rate touched -63.52%.
-The volatility ratio for the week stands at 5.58% while the volatility levels for the past 30 days are set at 5.75% for SNDL Inc. The simple moving average for the period of the last 20 days is -7.46% for SNDL stocks with a simple moving average of -46.85% for the last 200 days.
+SNDL stocks went down by 0.00% for the week, with a monthly drop of -16.48% and a quarterly performance of -30.11%, while its annual performance rate touched -66.36%.
+The volatility ratio for the week stands at 14.40% while the volatility levels for the past 30 days are set at 7.80% for SNDL Inc. The simple moving average for the period of the last 20 days is -11.69% for SNDL stocks with a simple moving average of -49.00% for the last 200 days.

 Analysts’ Opinion of SNDL